matiasgoco/Lab_Notebook/_posts/2023-01-30-Genomic-DNA-Clean.md

 11. Centrifuge for 30 sec at 3,500 – 5,000 x g.
 12. Discard the flow-through.
 13. Transfer the column to a 1.5 ml microcentrifuge tube.
-14. Add 20-100 ul of warm DNA elution buffer (10mM tris HCL) directly intro in the column matrix.
+14. Add 20-100 ul of warmed DNA elution buffer (10mM tris HCL) directly intro in the column matrix.
 15. Incubate at Room temp x 1 min.
 16. Centrifuge for 30 sec at 3,500 – 5,000 x g to elute the DNA.
 17. Ultrapure DNA is now ready for use.